canonical/curtin/doc/devel/README-vmtest.txt

  2. uses curtin-pack to create the user-data for cloud-init to trigger install
  3. create and install a system using 'tools/launch'.
     3.1 The install environment is booted from a maas ephemeral image.
-    3.2 kernel & initrd are provided by maas as well (not part of the image) 3.3 network by default is handled via user networking 3.4 It creates all empty disks required
+    3.2 kernel & initrd used are from maas images (not part of the image) 3.3 network by default is handled via user networking 3.4 It creates all empty disks required
-    3.5 cloud-init is provided by launch
+    3.5 cloud-init datasource is provided by launch
       a) like: ds=nocloud-net;seedfrom=http://10.7.0.41:41518/
          provided by python webserver start_http
       b) via -drive file=/tmp/launch.8VOiOn/seed.img,if=virtio,media=cdrom
-         as a seed disk (if booted without external kernel) 3.6 dependencies and other preparations are installed by cloud-init commands inside the ephemeral image prior to calling curtin 3.7 eventually calls curtin to process the config for installation
+         as a seed disk (if booted without external kernel) 3.6 dependencies and other preparations are installed at the beginning by curtin inside the ephemeral image prior to configuring the target
  4. power off the system.
  5. configure a 'NoCloud' datasource seed image that provides scripts that will run on first boot.